I’ve written and published a book, now how do I sell it?

 Now think about how much the publisher paid to get this prime position.
-Then move on to the display of the latest cookery books, all laid out in piles as the second line for attention grabbing.
-Colourful attention-grabbing covers?
+Then move on to the display of the latest cookery books, all laid out in piles as the second line with colourful attention-grabbing covers.

 Oops, is your cover attention grabbing?
-Maybe a clue here.
+Maybe there’s a clue here.